projectwilberforce/projectwilberforce.github.io/colorbleed/index.md

 **Luminance Sensitivity**

 Reduces colorbleed effect on bright surfaces - either light sources or strongly lit areas.
-We recommend enabling this in combination with downsampling to reduce the most visible artifact caused by reducing of the occlusion texture.
+We recommend enabling this in combination with downsampling to reduce the most visible artifact caused by reducing of the colorbleed texture.
 Also use this to prevent colorbleed on lamps, windows, screens etc.

 - *Enable*: Toggles the effect on/off.
 - *Mode*: What represents the brightness - either luminance or value component of HSV color model.